 The objectives of the Master’s Degree Program in School Counseling are intended to prepare students that will:

-- Possess the ability and demonstrate the skills, characteristics and attributes to meet State and national standards for certification as a school counselor by successfully completing a core curriculum that includes 10 content areas, i.e., Human Growth and Development, Social and Cultural Foundations, Helping Relationships, Group Work, Career and Life Style Development, Appraisal, Research and Program Evaluation, Professional Orientation, Foundations and Contents of School Counseling and Collaborating/Consulting; a progression of supervised experiences in counseling and guidance; and a course of study in special education thereby enabling them to practice as a school counselor for grades pre-K through 12.
+- Possess the ability and demonstrate the skills, characteristics and attributes to meet State and national standards for certification as a school counselor by successfully completing a core curriculum that includes 10 content areas, i.e., Human Growth and Development, Social and Cultural Foundations, Helping Relationships, Group Work, Career and Life Style Development, Appraisal, Research and Program Evaluation, Professional Orientation, Foundations and Contents of School Counseling and Collaborating/Consulting; a progression of supervised experiences in counseling; and a course of study in special education thereby enabling them to practice as a school counselor for grades pre-K through 12.

 - Demonstrate knowledge about the history, philosophy, and current trends in school counseling and educational systems.